-Our housing team in Scotland are part-funded by Scottish Government and provide support, advice and best practice to organisations providing services to homeless people.
+Our Best Practice Team provides support, advice and assistance to organisations in Scotland providing services to homeless people.

 Support for housing professionals

 We produce materials to support local authorities, housing associations, private landlords and Help to Rent projects to set up and develop housing options.

 We have promoted and collated best practice in the use of the Private Rented Sector (PRS) as a housing option in Scotland since 2005.
 Through our work across Great Britain, we have seen how the PRS can be a suitable and sustainable option for some people who are homeless.
 And recent changes to legislation make private renting in Scotland a more secure and reliable option than it is elsewhere.

 We know there is an increasing focus on the PRS as one of the housing options local authorities must include in rapid rehousing plans.
 We completed a national survey of all local authority and third sector PRS access services and housing options team in autumn 2018 to get a sense of how PRS access works in each area of Scotland and what the challenges are.
 Following our national PRS and rapid rehousing conference in November 2018, we produced a best practice report with tips and ideas from PRS access schemes around Great Britain using different models.